 Blue Merle Male SOLD!

 How our process works:

-First send me an email (email@example.com) to inquire on upcoming litters.
+First send me an email (firstname.lastname@example.org) to inquire on available puppies or upcoming litters.

-A Deposit in the amount of $300 will reserve the pup(s) of your choice until they are ready for their new homes.
+A Deposit in the amount of $300 will reserve the puppy of your choice until they are ready for their new homes at 8 weeks of age.
 The Deposit amount does go towards the purchase price of the puppy.
-We allow a few days for the deposit to arrive if sent by mail, after that we move on to the next buyer if it is not received, we also accept Paypal for deposits only, not for final payment.
+We accept personal check, money order or cashiers check for the deposit, we also accept Paypal for deposits only, not for final payment. :)